-Despite your knowledge of the violin and its history, there’s no mistaking you’ve most likely heard the name of history’s most prominent violin maker, Antonio Stradivari.
+During his working life in 17th and 18th century Europe, Antonio Stradivari was able to produce around 2000 instruments, of which around 600 violins still exist today.
 Displayed on the labels of his work, his violins are often referred to by his Latinized name, “Stradivarius”.
-During his working life in 17th and 18th century Europe, he was able to produce around 2000 instruments, of which only some 600 Violins exist today.
-His exceptional craftsmanship, design and drafting skills quickly earned a reputation amongst the courts and nobility in Europe, with commissions by royalty such as King James II and King Charles III of Spain.
-That reputation still stands today; the name “Stradivarius” is used to describe priceless value, incredible quality and flawless design.
+His exceptional craftsmanship, design, and drafting skills quickly earned a reputation amongst the courts and nobility in Europe, with commissions by royalty such as King James II and King Charles III of Spain.
+That reputation still stands today.
 Stradivari can be credited with developing and perfecting the standard design for today’s violin makers, with an elongated body and longer and narrower f-holes, providing more tonal strength and richness than the standard design of his day.
 He also developed the use of high quality varnish on his instruments, a deep red-orange color unlike the standard gold-colored varnish of the 17th century.
-Other elements of his work include incredibly detailed and intricate edgework and decoration, strengthened and broadened arching and added thickness to the plates, and a more square appearance to the center bouts.
+Other remarkable elements of his work include incredibly detailed and intricate edge-work and decoration, strengthened and broadened arching, added thickness to the plates, and a more square appearance to the center bouts.
 His work was of exceptional quality, with use of only the finest maple and varnish material to create a powerful, precise sound and unmistakable physical beauty.

 Comparably treasured by musicians and violin enthusiasts is Stradivari’s contemporary, another Italian violin maker by the name of Giuseppe Guarneri del Gesù.
 Guarneri’s work was rougher in design, but much more adventurous with great expression of artistic and experimental nature.
 Unlike Stradivari, Guarneri had little influence with the European courts, making his violins more popular with the common musician who required a great sound without the higher cost.
-Due to his lack of reputation, he worked at a rapid pace to make a living and created over 2000 violins, of which around only 130 exist today (making the originals rarer than an original Stradivari).
-Elements of his work include adventurous, handsome designs with rugged character and finish, shortened body length, shallow fluting, use of a thicker back plate, and elongated, uneven f-holes (the bass f-hole is often higher than the treble), hook-like corners, and erratically colored varnish.
+Due to his lack of reputation, he worked at a rapid pace to make a living and created over 2000 violins, of which around only 130 exist today, making the originals even rarer than an original Stradivari.
+Elements of his work include interesting designs with rugged character and finish, shortened body length, shallow fluting, use of a thicker back plate, and elongated, uneven f-holes where the bass f-hole is often higher than the treble.
+He also incorporated hook-like corners and erratically colored varnishes.
 All of these elements make for a deep, beautifully rich sound and dark, limitless tonal palate.

-Whichever fits you best, you should absolutely take the opportunity to try out either or both of these beautiful, incredibly crafted instruments!
+It's very rare to find original violins by either maker but many newer models are based off of these designs.
+Neither Stradivari or Guarneri models necessarily cost more than the other; either can be found for under $500 or over $10,000.
+What dictates the price is its age, country of origin, and condition.
 Whether old original or modern copy, there are few more wonderful experiences than being able to produce a beautiful, powerful tone on a handcrafted violin made by a fine maker.